 3. Allowance of face recognition technology.

-Facebook’s face recognition features apparently help protect user privacy and provides improved experiences, such as detecting other users using one’s image as profile picture and friend suggestions.
-Although Facebook’s worldwide business of face recognition ran for more than six years, from now on using face recognition is entirely optional for users.
+Facebook’s face recognition features apparently help protect user privacy and provide improved experiences, such as detecting other users using one’s image as profile picture and friend suggestions.
+Although Facebook’s worldwide business of face recognition ran for more than six years, from now on, using face recognition is entirely optional for users.

 The updated terms of service and data policy by Facebook include more detail about Facebook’s services and how they work.
-These Facebook privacy choices will be provided to the users for their agreement and feedback.
+Users will be provided with these Facebook privacy choices for their agreement and feedback.
 No new rights to collect, use or share user data on Facebook are being asked of, and there’s an ongoing commitment to not using Facebook data for sale purposes.
 Albeit the global nature of these policies, the people who come under the GDPR will see relevant information, such as the contact details of the Data Protection Officer.

 The new Settings and Privacy Shortcuts features announced last month are now complete.
 The globally available recently-expanded tools for accessing user information will allow users to easily see their data, delete it, download and/or export it.

-The recent update to Activity Log for mobile makes it easier for users to see and access the information they’ve shared on Facebook from their mobile device.
+The recent update to Activity Log for mobile makes it easier for users to see and access the information they’ve shared on Facebook from their mobile devices.